MicrosoftDocs/quantum-docs/articles/provider-rigetti.md

 - Target ID: `rigetti.qpu.aspen-m-2`
 - Target Execution Profile: [No Control Flow](xref:microsoft.quantum.target-profiles#create-and-run-applications-for-no-control-flow-profile-targets)

+> [!IMPORTANT]
+>  To submit your quantum program to Rigetti's Aspen-M-2 quantum processor, verify that you have the lastest version of QDK installed.
+If you are running a [Qiskit circuit in an Azure Quantum notebook](xref:microsoft.quantum.quickstarts.computing.qiskit.portal), copy and run the following code in a cell in your notebook.
+>
+> ```python
+> !pip install azure-quantum[qiskit]==0.25.228311
+> ````
+>
 ## Pricing

 To see Rigetti's billing plan, visit [Azure Quantum pricing](xref:microsoft.quantum.providers-pricing#rigetti).